The man didn’t flinch, continuing to smile.

 “Move, Emmaline.”

 She folded her arms and glared up at him.
-“If you must blame someone, then you better blame god.
-Because it was a god that told me.”
+“If you must blame someone, then blame God.
+Because it was a god who told me.”

 That was sort of true, right?
 The author could be a sort of god, yes?